gabeztaylor/gabeztaylor.github.io/docs/Working.md

 ### SAS - Intermediate

-SAS gets a lot of hate, and you know what?
-It deserves every bit.

 ## MAGNet Project Summaries

 Below, I summarize each of my three projects I have completed at my internship with State Farm.